 The F1 student visa is a common option as it allows former E-2 dependents to finish their studies in the US.

 Alternative options may be available.
 For example, they may be able to stay on in the US and work in the business if they qualify as E-2 in their own right – this would require them to own 50% of the E-2 business.

-Since the E-2 visa itself does not lead to US permanent residence, it may be possible for the E-2 spouse to pursue options which do open up a path to Green Card eligibility for the family as a whole.
-Take advice on the immigration employment schemes which could be open to E-2 spouses.
+Since the E-2 visa itself does not lead directly to US permanent residence, it may be possible for the E-2 spouse to pursue options which do open up a path to Green Card eligibility for the family as a whole.

-NNU Immigration specialize in all aspects of the E2 visa, advising and supporting principal applicants and their dependents through the USCIS application processes.
+NNU Immigration specialize in all aspects of the E2 visa, supporting principal applicants and their dependents through the USCIS application processes.

 This article does not constitute direct legal advice and is for informational purposes only.